HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/Report for the test.md

 # SQL Challenge: Answered by Hongyi Duan

 ## Below are my SQL statements for each question.
-## Note 1: All the statements below are written in mysql environment.
+## Note 1: All the statements below are written in mysql environment (I use the mysql workbench as my environment).
 ## Note 2: For each question, I have attached not only my statements but also the output tables belows.
 As for the specific output table, you can find that in the csv files in this repository.
 ## Note 3: Each bullet point in my answer explains the logic of my statement,limitations of the statements, and the explanation of the output
 ## Note 4: For all the rankings in this project, I use DENSE RANKING to make sure it is easier to understand and readers can get the rankings immediately instead of doing mathematics when equal case involved.